dxu5/dlack/README.md

 <h1 align="center">Dlack</h1>

-Things you may want to cover:
+<p align="center">A web application implemented with websockets, Rails/PostgreSQL backend and React/Redux frontend stack.
+In order to increase productivity and get work done, users can create channels, direct messages, and group chats.
+Everything is done in real time.</p>

+## Dlack Uses These Technologies

+- Websockets: ActionCable
-- Ruby version
+- Ruby on Rails

-- System dependencies

-- Configuration
+- React

-- Database creation
+- Redux

-- Database initialization
+- Postgresql Database

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+- HTML5 and SCSS